influxdata/telegraf/plugins/inputs/dcos/README.md

 - dcos_app
   - _app specific metrics_

-Set of DC/OS app metrics depend on the metrics exposed by an application running inside the container.
+The set of DC/OS app metrics depends on the metrics exposed by an application running inside the container.

 ### Tags
 #### Node (Agent) metric tags